katzenpost/katzenpost/drafts/dspool.rst

 * ``SDS`` - Signed discrete spool.
 Described below in section 4.

+* ``Requests`` - Requests are sent to nodes by initiators (operators).
+Requests may include a response handle, to which one or more responses can be sent to the initiator.
+  Initiators do not need a long-term identity; they can potentially be anonymous.

 * ``pool`` - Note: pools aren't used in the spec below yet, you can ignore them for now.
 A pool is a content-addressable unordered set.
 That is, a key-value store where the key is the hash of the